Next Right Things

 The first days I went through the seeming monotony of “the basics” it occurred to me that this stuff will get boring, right?

-Where’s the joy in doing the same thing everyday?
+Where’s the joy in doing the same thing every day?

-But as we persevere, He is faithful.
+But as we persevere, he is faithful.
 God comes in and ignites, sometimes for the first time, a fire in us.
 Not one easily snuffed.
 Nor kindled without persistence.

 It’s the slow, hot burn of courage—spiritual embers working in and through us.